danilov-v/media-park-assigment/README.md

 # Important!

 add your REACT_APP_ACCESS_KEY, REACT_APP_SECRET_KEY and REACT_APP_REDIRECT_URI to .env file
-in order to make it workon your enviroment
+in order to make it work on your enviroment

 # Create React App